vemonet/nanopub-website/src/pages/sessions.md

 Speakers:

-- [Vincent Emonet](https://vemonet.github.io/) on "Simplifying Nanopublications on the Web with nanopub-js: browser-compatible libraries and standard web components."
+- [Vincent Emonet](https://vemonet.github.io/) on "Simplifying Nanopublications on the Web with nanopub-js: browser-compatible libraries and standard web components"
 - [Teodor Georgiev](https://pensoft.net/teodor_georgiev) on "What did my paper say?
-Nanopublications pilot at RIO Journal lets authors add short & precise scientific statements to publications from across the research process."
+Nanopublications pilot at RIO Journal lets authors add short & precise scientific statements to publications from across the research process"

 ## Nano Session #2